Find out more about the following:

 Blue Jay Point has a Tot Lot playground for 2–5-year-olds and a Kids Lot for 5–12-year-olds AND a Natural Play Area!
 Picnic tables, restroom facilities, and a paved loop trail (great for strollers) are nearby.
 Don't forget to visit the Blue Jay Center for Environmental Education just over the hill!
 Check out this video of our playgrounds!

-Open Play Field
+Open Play Fields

 The shores of Blue Jay Point provide informal bank fishing in Falls Lake.
 NOTE: All N.C.
 Inland Freshwater Fishing Regulations

 apply.
 Please be aware of the new fishing license requirement – all anglers ages 16 years and older using any type of bait or gear must possess a valid North Carolina fishing license.
 You may easily get your fishing license online

 The hunt is on during this high-tech “treasure” hunting activity!
 The idea is to use GPS devices to find hidden containers within the park.
 This activity is self-guided by getting coordinates from Geocaching.com

 and bringing your own GPS unit.
 Those wishing to establish a new cache must receive approval prior to placing a cache.
 To obtain the approval you must complete and submit a Geocache Placement Request Form

 to the park office.

 Local Municipality Parks and Recreation: